It’s frustrating, right?

 The question now is how do you build your customer avatar?

-The Most Important 2 Questions to Answer When Creating Your Customer Avatar
+Creating Your Customer Avatar: The 2 Most Important Questions to Answer

 When you read most posts about customer avatars, they go directly into a template of 30+ questions to ask.
 Sometimes you get bored before you even reach the end, and you end up slacking in the process.